roman-milk/roman-milk.github.io/fit-vs-fat.md

  "No. I will not just walk with you and listen to this crap!"
 I said defiantly...desperately.

  "Ben, its 6:30 in the morning.
 I'll tell you what.
 You let me say my piece, and once I'm done, if you still feel the same way, I'll let you go on your own way and you'll never see me again.
 Just walk with me for a bit.
 Please?"
 Alexis reasoned, more calm, cool, and collected than I was.
-Report_Story #11
+1